-John Adams - Summary of Important Facts
+Summary of Important Adams Facts

-- Born October 30, 1735, in Braintree, (near Quincy,) Mass.
+- Born October 30, 1735, in Braintree, (near Quincy,) Massachusetts

-- Died July 4, 1826, also in Braintree, Mass., at the age of 90.
+- Died July 4, 1826, also in Braintree, Mass., at the age of 90

-- Served as first Vice President of the United States under George Washington, from 1789 to 1797.
+- Served as first Vice President of the United States under George Washington, from 1789 to 1797

-- Married Abigail Smith in 1764, and fathered 5 children, including future President John Quincy Adams.
+- Married Abigail Smith in 1764, and fathered 5 children, including future President John Quincy Adams

-- First President to live in the White House.
+- First President to live in the White House

 Edited by: James Bucki